rinzool/airflow-extension/README.md

 In _settings_ page, define a list of DAGs name in _csv_ (_e.g. dag1,dag2,dag3_) in the textarea under "_List of dags to highlight_".
 Then on Airflow UI _"DAGs"_ page, if a DAG name contains one of the name defined in option, the line will be highlighted.
+It is a contains rule, meaning if you write "my_dag", all dags containing "my_dag" will be highlighted ("a_my_dag", "my°dag_c")

 > It is possible to customize style applied to highlighted DAG's in _Option page_.
 You just need to change the CSS style.